-If you're interested in working at the farm, read all of this and then email us at firstname.lastname@example.org!
+If you're interested in working at the farm, read all of this and then fill out the application form!

 What we offer:

 Farming is fun, and farming is very hard work.
 You will gain basic farming skills and have full access to how we grow vegetables at Book & Plow.
-We rely on student-farmers to seed, plant, cultivate, and harvest the vegetables that feed the Amherst College Community.
 We invite you to stay engaged on the farm: ask questions, make observations, offer suggestions, test ideas.
 The staff of Book and Plow Farm seeks to affirm and celebrate the people who work here.
 We invite you to the farm to be yourself.
 Come to the farm to spend time outdoors, work with your hands, and work on a team.
 The farm is a space for people to build community around growing vegetables.

 What we ask:

-Show up to your scheduled shifts.
-Expect to work in any weather.
-Come to work on time and prepared with a good night’s sleep the night before, breakfast that morning, a full water bottle, and work-appropriate layers of clothing that can get dirty.
+We rely on student-farmers to seed, plant, cultivate, and harvest the vegetables that feed the Amherst College Community.
+No farming experience is necessary, but applicants need to be aware that farming is physically demanding.
+Arrive on time to your scheduled shifts.
+Be prepared to work in any weather.
 We will never ask you to do a job you cannot do, but we will ask that you push yourself.
 We will support your development as a student farmer.
 You will hear “I need you to work harder right now”, along with suggestions for working smarter.

 Spring Work Study: Seeding.
 In the Spring we are setting the stage for the season.
 Spend your time seeding in the greenhouse, doing some early wash/pack and planting, infrastructure and field set-up.
 We are looking for attention to detail, focus on repetitive tasks, organization and efficiency.
 Work one or two three-hour shifts per week, March-May.